VKostoulas/SurgicalToolSegmentation/README.md

 In the example we change the default batch size used in the sliding window step to 16.

+If you trained a model with this project, and you used the 'train-val-test' splitting, you can infer on the test partition by using as /dataset_path the path of the training dataset.

 ## Full Example for MICCAI Challenge

-With the default configuration (based on U-Net++ and MobileNetV3), by running the following commands we can achieve performance that gets as to the challenge
+With the default configuration (based on U-Net++ and MobileNetV3) and sliding window overlap 0.75, by running the following commands we can achieve performance comparable to the challenge leaderboard:
-leaderboard:

 ```bash
 # Create training dataset